mgarod/Attendance-Tracker/README.md

 ## Run With
 java -jar AttendanceTracker.jar

-## Warning
-It is the responsibility of the tutor to sign out every student when they leave.
-Input validation is minimal.
-Ensure that all information is input perfectly.

 ## Tutoring Center Terminal
 All commands have been set up as aliases in the terminal.
 To see these commands view the .bash_profile, enter the alias 'bashp' anywhere in the terminal to view the file in VIM.
 From anywhere within the terminal, and command may be executed.